elys-network/elys/x/molecule/spec/05_risk_management.md

 - How much do LPs loss when price go down and recover to original?
 - Need to have a way to stop deposit/withdrawal of specific token within the vault?
 - Need to have a way to stop overall deposit/withdrawal on the vault?
-- When oracle has large difference between several platforms, it's not trustworthy, and Molecule token will need ask high fees so that it does not give more than the minimum price or just redirect the operation to normal Elys AMM.
+- When oracle has large difference between several platforms, it's not trustworthy, and `oracle` based pool will need ask high fees so that it does not give more than the minimum price or just redirect the operation to normal Elys AMM.

 ## To consider